 In the Ivory Coast, medical teams have been sent to all corners of the country in a nationwide campaign to immunise young children against measles.

-In the Ivory Coast, medical teams have been sent to all corners of the country in a nationwide campaign to immunise young children against measles.
+Background: In the Ivory Coast, medical teams have been sent to all corners of the country in a nationwide campaign to immunise young children against measles.
 Infant mortality from measles is still high in Africa so World Health and Children's organisations have been promoting vaccination campaigns throughout the continent.

 SYNOPSIS: Nearly two hundred children are known to have died from measles in the Ivory Coast last year and nearly two thousand children had to be hospitalised.
 Many others died from viruses they picked up after being weakened by measles.
 So this month vaccination teams have been out in market places all over they country immunising babies and young children.
 The teams sometimes find it difficult to persuade mothers to bring their children.
 They are often afraid of what they call' the big pistol' and think up every possible excuse to avoid it.